pathable/meteor-mocha/README.md

 _Formerly published as dispatch:mocha.
 Originally created by [Dispatch](http://www.dispatch.me/) but now community maintained._

 A Mocha test driver package for Meteor.
 This package reports server AND client test results in the server console and can be used for running tests on a CI server or locally.
-This achieves what `spacejam` does but without the need for a separate Node package.

 ## Installation